Our top pick for

 TTM: trailing 12 months

-There are currently 2.0 million LGI Homes shares held short by investors – that's known as LGI Homes's "short interest".
-This figure is 2.4% down from 2.0 million last month.
+There are currently 2.2 million LGI Homes shares held short by investors – that's known as LGI Homes's "short interest".
+This figure is 6.5% up from 2.0 million last month.

 There are a few different ways that this level of interest in shorting LGI Homes shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against LGI Homes.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against LGI Homes.

 Find out more about how you can short LGI Homes stock.